Alogani/NimGo/README.md

 Most users will primarily interact with the higher-level modules like nimgo, nimgo/gofile, nimgo/gonet, and nimgo/public/gotasks, while the lower-level modules (nimgo/coroutines and nimgo/eventdispatcher) are intended for more advanced use cases.

+### What do Araq thinks of it ?

+"Looks nice and has good ideas.
+But what's the benefit of this over just using threads?
+Coorperative scheduling is bug-prone much like multi-threading is IMHO without its performance benefits." from [Araq, creator of Nim language and its main developper, 07/06/2024](https://forum.nim-lang.org/t/11720)

 ### What are coroutines?
 Can you explain the difference between stackful and stackless coroutines?

 Coroutines are a way to have multiple tasks running within a single thread of execution.
 They allow you to pause a task, save its state, and then resume it later.